 How Does an Orthotic Work?

 To explain how orthotics function, it is important to understand the mechanics of walking.
 Each step, the heel ideally should land almost perpendicular to the ground, with a slight inclination of only a few degrees toward the outside of the heel.
 From there, the weight is distributed progressively toward the lateral (outside) side of the foot.
 As the little (or fifth) toe starts to touch the ground, the arch of the foot should flatten slightly, shifting the body's weight toward the medial (inside) side of the foot.
-The heel then should start to lift off the ground, shifting the weight to the medial (big toe side) forefoot, principally the ball of the foot and the first toe.
+The heel then should start to lift off the ground, shifting the weight up to the big toe and forefoot, and the foot supinates.

 This coordinated motion occurs in much less time that it takes to describe.
 It is, nevertheless, a complex process in which many things can go wrong.
 If a structural problem is present, the foot can collapse under the body's weight.
 Runners and athletes, in particular, exert much greater forces on their feet than those generated by simple walking.
 This can lead to more severe injuries, such as sprained ankles, shin splints, knee pain and even fractures.